Academic Success Program

 One-L Workshop Series

-Fall semester workshops available to all first-year students on topics designed to ease your transition to law school study and maximize your potential for success.
+Fall Semester workshops available to all first-year students on topics designed to ease your transition to law school study and maximize your potential for success.

 Opportunities for Upper-Level Students

-Dean Orlen is available to meet with and counsel students at any time regarding study techniques, time management, supplemental materials, study groups, and other matters related to academic progress.
+Professor Orlen is available to meet with and counsel students at any time regarding study techniques, time management, supplemental materials, study groups, and other matters related to academic progress.

-At the end of the first year, those students placed on academic warning status, whose academic performance is sufficient for advancement but in need of improvement, meet individually with Dean Orlen to form a course and study plan for the coming year, and have periodic support meetings to check on progress.
+At the end of the first year, those students placed on academic warning status, whose academic performance is sufficient for advancement but in need of improvement, meet individually with Professor Orlen to form a course and study plan for the coming year, and have periodic support meetings to check on progress.

 Room 212 makes available a library of academic support materials.
 These materials may be perused in the Resource Room.